naninovel/docs/docs/en/guide/ide-extension.md

 You can use the same approach when inheriting custom commands from built-in ones.
 Don't forget to provide the optional `paramId` argument when applying a parameter context attribute to a class instead of a field.

 ::: tip
-Most of the same parameter context attributes can be applied to expression function parameters to enable auto-completion and diagnostics in the IDE extension.
-See an example in the [functions guide](/guide/script-expressions#parameter-context).
+Most of the same parameter context attributes can be applied to expression query parameters to enable auto-completion and diagnostics in the IDE extension.
+See an example in the [queries guide](/guide/script-expressions#parameter-context).
 :::

 ## Constant Expressions